The Age of Innocence

 Descrizione

-Winner of the Pulitzer Prize, Edith Wharton's The Age of Innocence is a poignant tale of love and desire set against the backdrop of Gilded Age New York, brought to life in this stunning clothbound edition from Macmillan Collector's Library.
-Part of the Macmillan Collector's Library; a series of stunning, clothbound, pocket-sized classics with gold foiled edges and ribbon markers.
-These beautiful hardbacks make perfect gifts for book lovers or wonderful additions to your own collection.
+Edith Wharton’s Pulitzer Prize-winning novel, The Age of Innocence, is both a poignant story of frustrated love and an extraordinarily vivid, delightfully satirical record of a vanished world – the Gilded Age of New York City.
+Part of the Macmillan Collector’s Library; a series of stunning, clothbound, pocket sized classics with gold foiled edges and ribbon markers.
+These beautiful hardbacks make perfect gifts for book lovers, or wonderful additions to your own collection.
 This edition features an introduction by award-winning novelist Rachel Cusk, author of Outline.
-Born into a life of sumptuous privilege and strict duty as the scion of one of New York's leading families, Newland Archer finds his path questioned with the arrival of the free-spirited Countess Olenska and her clouds of European sophistication.
-As his fascination with her grows, he discovers the bonds of the society that shaped him are not so easily escaped.
-The Age of Innocence is at once a satirical record of a now-vanished world, and a timeless story of frustrated love.
-It was the inspiration for Martin Scorsese's film of the same name, starring Daniel Day-Lewis and Winona Ryder.
+As the scion of one of New York’s leading families, Newland Archer has been born into a life of sumptuous privilege and strict duty.
+But the arrival of the Countess Olenska, a free spirit who breathes clouds of European sophistication, makes him question the path on which his upbringing has set him.
+As his fascination with her grows, he discovers just how hard it is to escape the bonds of the society that has shaped him.
+The novel was the inspiration for Martin Scorsese's film of the same name, starring Daniel Day-Lewis and Winona Ryder.

 Dettagli